curl/everything-curl/building-tls.md

     ./configure --with-axtls --without-ssl

 configure will detect axTLS in its default path by default.
-You can optionally point configure to a custom install path prefix where it can find axtls:
+You can optionally point configure to a custom install path prefix where it can find axTLS:

     ./configure --with-axtls=/home/user/installed/axtls --without-ssl